DataDog/integrations-extras/stormforge/README.md

 ### Configuration

 1. Create a [Datadog API key][2].
-2. Create a [Datadog Application key][3].
+2. Create a [Datadog application key][3].
-3. Add Datadog API and Application keys to the [StormForge Datadog Integration][4].
+3. Add Datadog API and application keys to the [StormForge Datadog Integration][4].
 4. Deploy Optimize Live
 5. Set up your Applications within [StormForge][5].

-More detailed instructions can be found in the StormForge [getting started][6] guide.
+More detailed instructions can be found in the StormForge [getting started guide][6].

 ## Data Collected